shane-kercheval/sik-stochastic-tests/README.md

 # sik-stochastic-tests

+[This package was written mostly by Claude Code via Sonnet 3.7]

 A pytest plugin for testing non-deterministic systems such as LLMs, running tests multiple times with configurable sample sizes and success thresholds to establish reliable results despite occasional random failures.

 ## Overview